waseemhnyc/instagraph-nextjs-fastapi/README.md

 ## License 📝

 MIT License.
-See LICENSE.md for more information.
+See LICENSE for more information.